Brett Johns has had a change of opponent for the Welshman's second bout in the Ultimate Fighting Championship.

-And he won his debut UFC fight over South Korea's Kwan Ho Kwak in Belfast last November.
+Johns is undefeated in his 13 professional MMA fights and the bantamweight won his debut UFC fight over South Korea's Kwan Ho Kwak in Belfast in November 2016.

 Morales (7-1-1) made his UFC debut in September 2016 when the 26-year-old fought Alejandro Perez to a majority draw.